muchokwon/clova-client-developer-guide/en-JP/Document_Info.md

       <td>2018-11-09</td>
       <td>
         <ul>
-          <li>Added the guide for <a href="/Develop/Guides/Handle_Audio_Playback.md">Handling audio playback</a> related to audio playback and playback control in the Development guide (and includes the following content)
+          <li>Added the guide for <a href="/Develop/Guides/Handle_Audio_Playback.md">Handling audio playback</a> related to audio playback and playback control in the Development guide (and includes the following contents:)
             <ul>
               <li><a href="/Develop/Guides/Handle_Audio_Playback.md#PlayAudioStream">Playing audio stream</a></li>
               <li><a href="/Develop/Guides/Handle_Audio_Playback.md#ReportAudioPlaybackProgress">Reporting audio playback progress</a></li>